Pi4J/pi4j.github.io/content/video/20260319-live-stream-food-smoker.md

 Matti is not just a Vaadin expert, he's also been tinkering with hardware, thermometers, servo motors, and even sunset timelapse systems on a Raspberry Pi.
 So expect a conversation that goes from low-level Java APIs all the way to flames, temperatures, and camera angles.

-Grab a coffee (or whatever you pair with BBQ), and let's get into it!
+Grab a coffee (or whatever you pair with BBQ), and enjoy!

 * [GitHub j-smoker](https://github.com/mstahv/j-smoker/)
 * [GitHub boot2vm](https://github.com/mstahv/boot2vm)